BANGAUTOGLASS

 Comprehensive auto insurance typically covers glass damage, including rear glass replacement, subject to your deductible and policy terms.
 For many SQ8 owners, the out-of-pocket cost after insurance is substantially lower than the total replacement cost.
 Some policies have specific glass coverage riders that reduce or eliminate the deductible for glass claims — it's worth calling your insurer to ask about your specific coverage before assuming you'll pay the full amount.

 If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding the steps and what information you'll need to provide.
-We're not able to file a claim on your behalf, but we're happy to walk alongside you through the process so it's less confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 How the Mobile Replacement Service Actually Works